fe-sak/my-wallet/README.md

 ## About this project

-This is the My Wallet App!
 A mobile web page application to manage your financial transactions.
 Built with React and styled-components

-## Why?

-I wanted to create a functional project using everything I have learned so far.
-So, here it is, my first full stack project!

 ## Functionalities